phelipetls/blog/content/posts/moving-away-from-tiling-window-managers/index.md

 [systemd-timer](https://www.freedesktop.org/software/systemd/man/systemd.timer.html)
 to [check every
 minute](https://github.com/phelipetls/dotfiles/blob/df7cd1be47f216c42a8f9a82ad97dd913e3ce6bb/.config/systemd/user/battery-notifier.timer)
-if my [battery is dying and when it's fully charged](https://github.com/phelipetls/dotfiles/blob/df7cd1be47f216c42a8f9a82ad97dd913e3ce6bb/scripts/battery-notifier).
+if my [battery is dying or if it's fully charged](https://github.com/phelipetls/dotfiles/blob/df7cd1be47f216c42a8f9a82ad97dd913e3ce6bb/scripts/battery-notifier).

+But this is all stuff you need to maintain.
+For example, the shell script I used to increase/decrease/mute volume worked fine in Xubuntu but not in Fedora.

-My point is, these are all stuff you have to add manually **and** maintain.
-And it's never gonna be as good and polished as something you have out of the box with GNOME or KDE.
+The experience will likely never gonna be as good and polished as something you have out of the box with GNOME or KDE, as well.

 ## The good parts

-Being lightweight is what made me stick with dwm, apart from curiosity.
+Being lightweight is what made me stick with dwm initially, apart from curiosity.
 It hardly requires any RAM to work, and does it job very well.

-Managing windows with dwm was often not a problem too (unless using a GUI program with various modal windows etc., which wasn't typical for me), the default keybindings are very well thought and the concept of tagging windows is really powerful.
+Managing windows with dwm was often not a problem too (unless for some GUIs as I already noted, which wasn't typical for me anyway), the default keybindings are very well thought, and tagging windows is really powerful.

-But I also don't mind Windows-style of floating windows too much.
-I really like Windows-style Alt+Tab too, I'm guessing because I'm very familiar with it.
-And tiling window managers was never such a big sell for me, since I have just a laptop screen to work with and would always use the monocle layout if not in a terminal.
+But I also don't mind Windows-style floating windows.
+I really like Windows-style <kbd>Alt</kbd>+<kbd>Tab</kbd> too, and that's something I missed, particularly to toggle between the last two used windows.

+Tiling windows are not a huge productivity gain for me, since I don't have a huge monitor and other apps other terminals are less usable with half the screen real estate.
+In fact, I would mostly use monocle layout for GUI apps anyway.

 # GNOME

-Recently, I found myself more interested in beautiful user interfaces, appreciating details like animations, transitions...
-That stuff really makes a difference.
-I'm trying to incorporate these concepts into my work more often, but my desktop was very plain and boring and I wanted a change.
+Recently, I found myself more interested by beautiful user interfaces, animations etc.. dwm, of course, is by design very plain and boring.

-Because of that, I installed Fedora 35, with comes with GNOME as desktop environment by default and my overall impression until now is that **it's beautiful**.
+So I decided to install Fedora 35, with comes with GNOME as desktop environment by default and my overall impression until now is that **it's beautiful**.

 ## The good parts

-The whole desktop is beautiful, the animations are smooth and everything works out of the box.
+The whole desktop is beautiful, the animations are smooth and everything works out of the box, and that's a major good part.

-And that's pretty much all the good parts.
+This doesn't come at a cost in usability too.
+I love to use touchpad gestures to navigate through the desktop when I'm being lazy laying on my bed browsing the web with one hand on the touchpad.

+The notification system is pretty good too.

+I'm still getting familiar with the keybindings, but I'm trying not to complicate it too much.
+For example, I didn't even add one to open a terminal.
+I just hit <kbd>Super</kbd> to open up a terminal.

 I see now the value in not having to maintain your desktop environment.
-I guess that I'm a case of [Linux rice bankruptcy](https://www.emacswiki.org/emacs/DotEmacsBankruptcy), I'm wondering if one day I'll have to declare init.vim bankruptcy too...
+I guess I just declared [dotfiles bankruptcy](https://www.emacswiki.org/emacs/DotEmacsBankruptcy), I'm wondering if one day I'll have to declare `init.vim` bankruptcy too...

 Having learned that lesson, I'll try as much as possible to stick with the vanilla experience.
-No tweaks whatsoever, I just want to get to like the stock experience and be productive with it.
+As minimal tweaks as possible.
+It's best if I just get used to the stock experience, be productive with it, and avoid maintaining various Ansible tasks to reproduce my desktop environment the way I like it.

 ## The bad parts

-Unfortunately, there were more bad parts than I expected (nothing major), and some of them not related to GNOME but rather Fedora, but I'll talk about them anyway.
+Unfortunately, there were more bad parts than I expected, but nothing major.
+Some of them are more Fedora-related than GNOME-related.

 To start with one related to GNOME (or shall I say GNOME in Wayland): Alacritty window decorations are broken (as in not consistent, ugly etc.).
 [It seems to